DCgov/dcgov.github.io/_pages/contact.md

 title: Reaching Out
 ---

-## Submit a Freedom of Information Act Request

-Find each agency’s frequently requested public records that have been released under FOIA in the [FOIA Reading Room](https://foia-dc.gov/ERR/palEleDTypes.aspx).
+## Agency FOIA Officers

-If you cannot find the information you are looking for here or elsewhere on DC.Gov, you can submit a [FOIA Request online](https://foia-dc.gov/palMain.aspx).
+If you have cannot find the agency information you need, please contact the agency's [FOIA officer](http://dc.gov/page/agency-open-government-and-foia-contact-information).

-To understand the process before making a request, please see [foia.dc.gov](https://foia-dc.gov/palMain.aspx).
+## Office of Open Government

+The [Office of Open Government](http://www.open-dc.gov/office-open-government) (OOG) is an independent office under the Board of Ethics and Government Accountability (BEGA) charged with advancing open governance in the District of Columbia.

+The OOG ensures city-wide compliance with the Open Meetings Act and advocate for fair and efficient Freedom of Information Act (FOIA) processing.
+If you are a member of the public, the OOG will help you file FOIA requests with the proper District Government agency.

-## Contact the Open Source Program
+## Open Source Program

 Interested in learning more about DC's Open Source Pilot program?
 You can reach out to [opensource@dc.gov](mailto:opensource@dc.gov) or comment on any of its [projects on GitHub](https://github.com/dcgov/).